namenroodles04/ZENITH_Worldbuilding/ZENITH Android Virus Stages.md

 - At the conception of the ZENITH Virus, the first androids that "turned" were all series 1.
 Due to their direct line to ES8-10 via its processor, they had little to no way of resisting it--almost as though a switch was flipped in their heads.

 ### Series 2 Androids ###
 - The vast improvement on the first model of Android.
 Emphasis on enhancing the android's human-like qualities (more realistic features, speech, and movement).
-Their design was aimed to be easily integrated into society after receiving multiple complaints that the original model is "too creepy."
+Their design was aimed to be easily integrated into society after receiving multiple complaints that the original model was "too creepy."
 - The ES8-10 processor was still utilized in the creation of this model, although an alternate power supply was provided to cut costs.
 - It is theorized that this small change in hardware allows some androids to fight back against the ZENITH virus.
 Eventually, all weaker, more worn-down (or damaged) models succumb to ZENITH.
 - While there are more Series 1 Androids made prior to the spread of the ZENITH virus, there is still a good number of Series 2 as well.
 It is (roughly) about a 60/40 split.
 - Regardless of model, all Entech-made androids carry the ZENITH virus.
-It is a matter of the android suppressing the virus themselves as to not get "infected."
+It is a matter of the android suppressing the virus itself as to not get "infected."

 # Spread of ZENITH Virus #
 *These stages are mostly documented by NAIL in an effort to better eliminate Androids.
-It should be noted that Vulture does conduct seperate investigations (as mentioned through their interrogations), but suffer from not being as organized.*
+It should be noted that Vulture does conduct separate investigations (as mentioned through their interrogations), but suffers from not being as organized.*
 ### Stage 1 ###
 - October 13th, 2305 is the first instance of the ZENITH virus.
 - Symptoms include lack of verbal speech, highly mechanical and stiff movement, and black "eyes" (optic sensors).